Package @reatom/jsx

 const Component = () => (<input css:size={size} css="font-size: calc(1em + var(--size) * 0.1em);"></div>)This will be compiled to:

-<div class="Component_ab12cd" style="--size: 3"></div>Behind the scenes, the runtime:
+<div data-reatom-style="1" data-reatom-name="Component" style="--size: 3"></div>Behind the scenes, the runtime:

-Component_*) - Inserts the CSS rule once
+data-reatom-styleattribute - Inserts the CSS rule once using attribute selector (

-- Applies dynamic values as inline CSS variables (
+[data-reatom-style="1"]) - Applies dynamic values as inline CSS variables (

---size)
+--size) - Sets

 Why css-prop?